Info icon

 --query 'SecurityGroups[*].GroupId'

-02 If the describe-security-groups command does not produce an output, there are no security groups that allow unrestricted inbound access in the selected AWS region.
+02 If the describe-security-groups command does not produce an output, there are no security groups that allow unrestricted inbound access in the selected AWS cloud region.
 Otherwise, the command output should return a table with the requested security group ID(s):

 --------------------------